mayfrost/guides/Initiation.md

      Label = Windows7`
 `lilo -A /dev/sda 1
 lilo`
-* In case you used a password prevent anyone but root of reading the config file
+* Prevent anyone but root of reading the config file (in case you used a password)
 `chmod 600 /etc/lilo.conf`

 ### SYSLINUX